MG4 vs BYD Dolphin: Which Budget EV Wins in 2026?

 BYD Dolphin

-5. Interior & Practicality
+Interior and Practicality

-This is where the two cars differ most dramatically — and where buyer personalities genuinely split.
+This is where the two cars differ most dramatically, and where buyer personalities genuinely split.

 MG4 Interior